 After the boxes went out, Vegan Cuts surveyed recipients to ask how they liked Schmidt’s.
-The responses were overwhelmingly positive: most said they “loved it,” 45% said they planned to buy it (and a few dozen already had through Vegan Cuts’ site), and 70% said they’d refer Schmidt’s to a friend.
+The responses were overwhelmingly positive: most said they “loved it,” 45 percent said they planned to buy it (and a few dozen already had through Vegan Cuts’ site), and 70 percent said they’d refer Schmidt’s to a friend.
 We ended up working with Vegan Cuts again for several additional campaigns.
 With each one, I received a similar report with survey results so I could track performance and hear from different customer segments.
 Later, I partnered with Birchbox and other subscription boxes, too, which were instrumental in spreading the word about Schmidt’s.
 For a consumable brand like mine, I found the investment to be well worth it.

+[feels like it needs a heading for getting Whole Foods]

-Not long after Mia came on board, I connected with another broker named Lisa, who was based in Seattle and said she had a contact at Whole Foods.
-That got my attention (Whole Foods!), and I brought her on.
-(Often brokers work by region, and in this case, Mia could handle the Portland area while Lisa covered Seattle).
+Not long after Mia came on board, I connected with Lisa, a Seattle-based broker who said she had a contact at Whole Foods.
+That got my attention (Whole Foods!) and I brought her on.
+Often brokers work by region, and in this case, Mia could handle the Portland area while Lisa covered Seattle.

 Various representatives from Whole Foods had stopped by my booth at markets over the years, and I was eager to land that account.
 Between my efforts and Lisa’s, I was finally getting close.
-That summer, a Whole Foods analyst who’d picked up a jar at one of my weekend booths emailed saying, “I have got to say….of all of the natural deodorants I have tried in my life….and there have been many, yours is by far head and shoulders above the rest!”
-If there was ever one of those pat yourself on the back moments, this was one of them.
-She promised to bring up Schmidt’s with the regional buyer in their next meeting.
+That summer, a Whole Foods analyst who’d picked up a jar of deodorant at one of my weekend booths emailed saying, “I have got to say . . . of all of the natural deodorants I have tried in my life . . . and there have been many, yours is by far head and shoulders above the rest!”
+If there was ever one of those pat-yourself-on-the-back moments, this was one of them.
+She promised to bring up Schmidt’s when she talked with the regional buyer in their next meeting.
 Lisa provided paperwork, including pages of forms detailing the product’s weight, dimensions, barcodes, and price.
-With everything submitted, I crossed my fingers, toes, and everything else, and waited.
+With everything submitted, I crossed my fingers (toes, and everything else) and waited.
 When the news arrived that I was officially accepted for placement in Whole Foods’ Pacific Northwest region, I was elated.
 Each retail account was a milestone, but Whole Foods was truly a behemoth landmark.

-As I prepared to work with Whole Foods, I learned their free fill policy applied to units under $10, which included my deodorant jars and meant Schmidt’s wouldn’t see a penny from the whole opening order—a case of each scent to 14 stores, or 420 deodorants total.
+As I prepared to work with Whole Foods, I learned their free-fill policy applied to units under ten dollars—which included my deodorant jars—and meant Schmidt’s wouldn’t see a penny from the whole opening order.
+A case of each scent went to fourteen stores, or 420 total units.
 I tried to negotiate, but when I didn’t get anywhere, I had to accept that this was how things worked, and I proceeded anyway.
 I was optimistic Schmidt’s would sell well, and there was no way I was going to turn down an opportunity at Whole Foods.
-I knew soon enough, we’d be making money from the account (which, sure enough, did happen, with Schmidt’s actually leading deodorant sales as their top seller!)
+I knew we’d soon be making money from the account (and sure enough, we did, with Schmidt’s actually becoming their top-selling deodorant!)

-To fulfill the opening Whole Foods order and subsequent ones, I was going to need even more help.
+To fulfill the opening Whole Foods order (and subsequent ones), I was going to need even more help.

 Make space to grow